(am i FOS teen)

 Children: 9.3 minutes (Fouladi 2001); Adults: ~8 to 9 minutes

 Reduce the incidence of moderate-to-severe xerostomia in patients undergoing postoperative radiation treatment for head and neck cancer, where the radiation port includes a substantial portion of the parotid glands; reduce the cumulative renal toxicity associated with repeated administration of cisplatin

 Prevention of radiation proctitis in patients with rectal cancer

 Hypersensitivity to aminothiol compounds or any component of the formulation

-Note: Amifostine doses >300 mg/m2 are associated with a moderate emetic potential (Dupuis, 2011).
+Note: Amifostine doses >300 mg/m2 are associated with a moderate emetic potential.
 Antiemetic medication, including dexamethasone 20 mg IV and a serotonin 5-HT3 receptor antagonist, is recommended prior to and in conjunction with amifostine.

-Cisplatin-induced renal toxicity, reduction: IV: 910 mg/m2 over 15 minutes once daily 30 minutes prior to cisplatin
+Cisplatin-induced renal toxicity, reduction: IV: 910 mg/m2 once daily over 15 minutes 30 minutes prior to cytotoxic therapy